TS-CUBED/CirculatorySystemModels.jl/paper.md

 elements such as the famous Windkessel models [@westerhof2009arterial] to give the user full control over their modelling.

-The library allows the user to extend it by specialised functions using standard _ModelingToolkit.jl_ functionality.
+Users can easily add new elements to _CirculationModels.jl_ using _ModelingToolkit.jl_ functions.

 # Statement of need